dsg-innosource/foreflow-docs/overview.md

 ## New Features & Improvements

+- upgrading foreflow is now significantly easier

+- foreflow now checks to make sure it's up to date

-- foreflow can now be upgraded to take advantage of new features much easier
+- foreflow now checks to make sure PHP is up to date

-- foreflow now monitors foreflow and server versions to ensure they are up to date
+- foreflow now checks to make sure MySQL is up to date